sourcegraph/sourcegraph-typescript/README.md

-# Code intelligence for TypeScript
+# Code intelligence for TypeScript/JavaScript

-A Sourcegraph extension that provides code intelligence for TypeScript.
+A Sourcegraph extension that provides code intelligence for TypeScript/JavaScript.

 ## Usage with private Sourcegraph instances